OP-ED | Message-maven Culture Killing Compromise In Washington

 by Wendell Potter | Aug 8, 2014 12:30pm

-Posted to: Economics, Health Care, Insurance, Opinion, Health Care Opinion, Reprinted with permission from the Center for Public Integrity
+Posted to: The Economy, Health Care, Insurance, Opinion, Health Care Opinion, Reprinted with permission from the Center for Public Integrity

 Public Relations Techniques Rule As Dialogue Gives Way To Talking Points